 Choose the correct fume extraction equipment for welding and fabricating with stainless steel.
 This can protect you from the dangers and health impacts of hexavalent chromium which is primarily related to welding with stainless steel.

 We recommend the MFS (SELF-CLEANING FILTER) be ordered with a high efficiency MERV 16 rated unit for use when welding with stainless steel.
 The MFS is designed to meet more stringent local air filtration quality standards suitable for welding with stainless steel.
 Alternatively, the MFD is a mobile fume extractor with disposable filters.
 The MFD can also be ordered with high efficiency filters.

 The MFS must be ordered with a high efficiency filter

 A high efficiency filter cartridge is required in applications fabricating stainless steel.
 The use of a flexible extraction arm is a good method of removing dangerous fumes and dust when working on small or medium size objects.
 When the extraction arm is properly placed while welding it assists in the removal of fine particulates and hexavalent chrome dust before it enters the breathing zone and lands on materials in the shop environment.

-Chromium 6 Cr(VI) is a hazardous form of chromium produced during welding or grinding of stainless steel.
+Chromium 6 Cr(VI), or hexavalent chromium is a hazardous form of chromium produced during welding or grinding of stainless steel.
 Oxidized metal produces fume with hazardous hexavalent chromium.
 It can be inhaled or swallowed, it can also be penetrated by the skin and is proven to cause diseases.

 Risks of metal coatings and hexavalent chromium